cftofinha/cursocf-2022/_docs/HandsOn_10.2.md

 			<cfargument name="condicoesFiltros" type="string" required="true">
 			<cfquery name="qPosts" datasource="cursocf-senac">
 				select a.blogpostid as id
-						, c.name as nomeCategoria
+					, (select c.name from blogCategory c, blogpostcategory rl where c.blogcategoryid = rl.categoryid and rl.postid = a.blogpostid limit 1) as nomeCategoria
 					, a.title as titulo
 					, a.summary as resumo
 					, a.body as conteudo
 					, to_char(a.dateposted, 'DD/MM/YYYY') as dataPostagem
 					, to_char(a.createdDateTime, 'DD/MM/YYYY HH12:MI:SS') as dataHoraSistema
 				, (select count(*) from BlogComment bc where a.blogpostid = bc.blogpostid) as qtdComentarios
 			 from blogPost a
-				 inner join blogpostcategory rl on rl.postid = a.blogpostid
-				 inner join blogCategory c on c.blogcategoryid = rl.categoryid
 				 where #preserveSingleQuotes(arguments.condicoesFiltros)#
 			</cfquery>